phonchi/awesome-spark/README.md

 * [Big Data Analysis with Scala and Spark (Coursera)](https://www.coursera.org/learn/big-data-analysys) - Scala oriented introductory course.
 Part of [Functional Programming in Scala Specialization](https://www.coursera.org/specializations/scala).

 ### Workshops
+* [Spark Sumit](https://spark-summit.org/) - Since our inaugural event in 2013, thousands of developers, scientists, analysts, researchers and executives from around the globe have flocked to Spark Summit to better understand how big data, machine learning and data science can deliver new insights.
 * [AMP Camp](http://ampcamp.berkeley.edu) - Periodical training event organized by the [UC Berkeley AMPLab](https://amplab.cs.berkeley.edu/).
 A source of useful exercise and recorded workshops covering different tools from the [Berkeley Data Analytics Stack](https://amplab.cs.berkeley.edu/software/).

 ### Projects Using Spark